 Cow moose, Kenai, Alaska

-Envisioning different angles is part of the larger, vital concept of anticipation.
+Envisioning different angles is basically anticipation.
 Be prepared for gestures, mouths opening, other animals or mist moving in, etc. I watched the cow moose above for over an hour as she regularly fed and on the bottom and picked her head up every 15 seconds to check for danger.
 Ask yourself what might happen in this situation?
 What other animals are interacting with the main subject?
 Could there be a fight?
 If it’s raining, could there be a burst of light?
 If there is a breeze or wind, will the birds be landing into the wind (great for eagles, cranes, etc.)?
 Will the animal shake the water off?
 If so, how often?
 Are people entering the scene, or could you move to include them?

 Anticipate synchronicity or convergence.
 A convergence of events happens all the time, sometimes ever so briefly, and usually catches you by surprise.
 The image of the sand dune that opens this page is an example.
 I shot the dunes in different times of the day, returning in late afternoon with the knowledge where the sun would be for the shadows.
 The light was getting lower, and shadows were forming.
 But I didn’t anticipate two things: First, that the side light would illuminate the plants on the shadow side of the dune.
 That gave some nice accents and balance to the shot.
 Second, the ostrich that entered from the far right.
 The scene was brilliant enough with the light and color, but the addition – convergence – of the ostrich gave it added punch.